Extended-Krylov-subspace methods for trust-region and norm-regularization subproblems

-The first $j$-th matrix products of the EKS algorithm (Algorithm~\ref{algorithm-eks}) generate an orthogonal basis for the extended Krylov subspace $\calK_j(A,b)$.
-A natural question is then, how closely do the elements of this subspace lie to components of the manifold $\xs$.
+{A.\arabic{equation}} {A.\arabic{figure}} The first $j$-th matrix products of the EKS algorithm (Algorithm~\ref{algorithm-eks}) generate an orthogonal basis for the extended Krylov subspace $\calK_j(A,b)$.
+A natural question is then, how closely do the elements of $\calS(A,b) = \mbox{span}\{\xs\}$ lie to $\calK_j(A,b)$.
 That is to say, for a given $\sigma$, is there an entry in $\calK_j(A,b)$ close to $\xs$, and if so, how close?